ku-cms/TrackerDAQ/README.md

 There are also fans used to cool the port card and RD53B chip that should be used to prevent overheating.

 We are powering the port card in constant voltage mode.
-We put the power cables on one power suppy output channel (on the left side of the power supply), with the white cable on positive and the black cable on negative.
+We put the power cables on one power supply output channel (on the left side of the power supply), with the white cable on positive and the black cable on negative.

 For the port card, we are using constant voltage mode with these settings: